 I have a bachelor’s degree in Latin American Studies and Anthropology from the University of Chicago (1999), a master’s from the Master of Arts Program in the Social Sciences with a focus in Federal Indian Law from the University of Chicago (2003), a master’s degree in Cultural Anthropology from the University of New Mexico (2005), and a doctoral degree in Medical Anthropology (12/2013) from the University of New Mexico.
 I completed my doctoral degree under fellowship with the Andrew W. Mellon Foundation and the Robert Wood Johnson Foundation.
 In 2014, I joined the anthropology faculty at Western Washington University.

 My brother, Emilio, a professor at the University of Florida, and I were both born in México and our mother and father are from Mexico and Cuba, respectively.

-My fiancé, Dr. Heather Fullerton, is a microbiologist at the College of Charleston.
+My fiancé, Dr. Heather Fullerton, is a microbiologist at the University of Charleston.